Here is a list of our favorite Biblical girl names and meanings, to remind your little one that she is blessed, cherished, and divine.

 - Eden: The beautiful garden and cradle of life, this name can be used for girls as well as boys.

-- Elizabeth: It may remind us today of a certain queen, but this evergreen name goes way back to biblical times and literally means “God is my oath.”
-Eliza, Eliza, and even Isabella are some lovely derivations.
+- Elizabeth: It may remind us today of a certain queen, but this evergreen name goes way back to Biblical times and literally means “God is my oath.”
+Eliza, Elisha, and even Isabella are some lovely derivations.

 - Daphne: An important place name in the Bible, Daphne also has origins in Greek mythology, where she was a beautiful nymph.

 - Naomi: This name means “pleasantness” in Hebrew but is also a popular Japanese name meaning “beautiful.”

 - Phoebe: Wise, and trusted by none other than St Paul, this is a name of great seriousness and piety.
 And um, a certain quirky Friend… Smelly cat, smelly cat, what are they feeding you?

 - Delilah: Yes, that girlfriend who gave Samson the Bible’s most famous haircut, but also a beautiful name that means “delicate” and is fast rising up the popularity charts.

 - Hannah: An absolute classic meaning “grace,” and one of the most recognizable Biblical girls’ names today.
 The Latin version Anna is another favorite.

 - Ada: Originally Adah, this is the first female name in the Bible after Eve.
 It’s also the name of the great Ada Lovelace, who came up with the first computer.
 So if you want to combine faith and science, this could be the option for you.

 - Eve or Eva: The ultimate original.
 The traditional Hebrew meaning is “life” or “life-giving.”